Aaron Hernandez trial: Fiancée shows her loyalty with a new last name

 Part of her appearance was new, though – namely the hyphenated name.

 The former Shayanna Jenkins, 27, isn’t married to Hernandez.
 The two have remained engaged since October 2012, she said.
-They also have a four-year-old daughter together.
+They also have a 4-year-old daughter together.

 In 2015, however, Jenkins-Hernandez had her name legally changed, adding Aaron’s surname.
 That was just after Hernandez was convicted of the Lloyd murder.
 That sent Hernandez away for life and caused his small NFL fortune to disappear due to legal bills, creditors and civil suits.